-STAR is an AHRC funded project (2007-2010, £222,139), in collaboration with English Heritage, applying semantic and knowledge-based technologies to the digital archaeology domain.
+STAR (Semantic Technologies for Archaeological Resources) is an AHRC funded project (2007-2010), in collaboration with English Heritage, applying semantic and knowledge-based technologies to the digital archaeology domain.
 The project aims to develop new methods for linking digital archive databases, vocabularies and the associated grey literature, exploiting the potential of a high level, core ontology and natural language processing techniques.Doug Tudhope is PI and Ceri Binding is the Research Fellow on the project.
 Andreas Vlachidis and Renato Souza are project members within the Hypermedia Research Unit.
 Keith May is a project collaborator from English Heritage.

 STAR outputs include a Research Demonstrator, SKOS-based Semantic Terminology Services and other applications, together with various data outputs, including RDF representations and NLP indexing of grey literature.

 An early case study on STAR has been published by the AHRC ICT Methods Network.

 Increasingly within archaeology, the Web is used for dissemination of datasets.
 This contributes to the growing amount of information on the ‘deep web’, which a recent Bright Planet study estimated to be 500 times larger than the ‘surface web’.
 However Google and other web search engines are ill equipped to retrieve information from the richly structured databases that are key resources for humanities scholars.
 Important archaeological results and reports are also appearing as grey literature, before or instead of traditional publication.
 Typically these are not indexed or made available for searching other than as ordinary web documents.
 It is difficult using conventional search engines to link these to datasets or indeed to search them using terminology other than that employed by the authors.